-The ASC is the FASB officially recognized source of authoritative GAAP applicable to all public and non-public non-governmental entities.
+The ASC is the Financial Accounting Standards Board ("FASB") officially recognized source of authoritative GAAP applicable to all public and non-public non-governmental entities.
 Rules and interpretive releases of the Securities and Exchange Commission ("SEC") under the authority of the federal securities laws are also sources of authoritative GAAP for the Company as an SEC registrant.
 All other accounting literature is non-authoritative.
-The Company has not adopted any ASU's in the current year that may have had a material effect on the Company's financial position or results of operations.
-Furthermore, there are no newly issued but not yet effective ASUs that could have a material effect on the Company's financial position or results of operations.
+The Company has not adopted any Accounting Standards Updates ("ASU") in the current year that may have had a material effect on the Company's financial position or results of operations.
+The following provides a description of a newly issued but not yet effective ASU that could have a material effect on the Company's Financial position or results of operations.